 | DESIGNS |

-For help with designs please check my Ravelry group and contact the designer directly for pattern questions.
+For help with designs please check my Ravelry group for my designs and and contact the designer directly for other pattern questions.

 | WHOLESALE |

 If you’d like to become a Kettle Yarn Co. retailer please contact me for a wholesale price list and terms.

 Being a one-woman show who dyes yarn, admin, graphic and web design, etc. for this business, I just don't have enough time in the day to also wind yarn for orders.
 I am also no longer able to do custom orders.
 Thanks for understanding!